awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Available instance types<a name="AvailableInstanceTypes"></a>

 Amazon EC2 provides a wide selection of instance types optimized for different use cases\.
-For the best performance, we recommend that you use the following current generation instance types when you launch new instances\.
-For more information about the current generation instance types, see [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/)\.

-Amazon EC2 provides the instance types in the following table\.
 To determine which instance types meet your requirements, such as supported Regions, compute resources, or storage resources, see [Finding an Amazon EC2 instance type](instance-discovery.md)\.

+### Current generation instances<a name="current-gen-instances"></a>

+For the best performance, we recommend that you use the following instance types when you launch new instances\.
+For more information, see [Amazon EC2 Instance Types](http://aws.amazon.com/ec2/instance-types/)\.

 | Type | Sizes | Use case |